jpdjere/data-structures-algorithms/Section 6 - Data Structures: Arrays/Section 6 - Interview Questions.md

     For each element we have 2 choices:

-    1. Just take the item we are standing on: nums[i] (which means: subarray start an end at the index)
+    1. Just take the item we are standing on: nums[i] (which means: subarray starts and ends at the index)

-    2. Let the item we are standing on contribute to the best max we have achieved ending at i - 1: max_ending_here + nums[i] (which means: exten the previous subarray best, whatever it was)
+    2. Let the item we are standing on contribute to the best max we have achieved ending at i - 1: max_ending_here + nums[i] (which means: extend the previous subarray best, whatever it was)

     The max of these 2 choices will be the best answer to the subproblem.
     """